appbaseio/reactivesearch/README.md

 <link rel="stylesheet" href="https://cdn.rawgit.com/appbaseio/reactivesearch/master/dist/css/style.min.css">
 ```

-You can also read about it [here](https://opensource.appbase.io/reactive-manual/v1.0.0/getting-started/RSInstallation.html).
+You can also read about it [here](https://opensource.appbase.io/reactive-manual/getting-started/rsinstallation.html).

-(In the works) You can try out the library live without any installation via the [interactive tutorial](https://opensource.appbase.io/reactivesearch/dashboard/tutorial/).
+(In the works) You can try out the library live without any installation via the [interactive tutorial](https://dashboard.appbase.io/reactivesearch/tutorial/).

 ## 6. Getting Started

-Follow the getting started guide to build a Hello Maps! app from the official docs [here](https://opensource.appbase.io/reactive-manual/v1.0.0/getting-started/RSStart.html).
+Follow the getting started guide to build a Hello Search! app from the official docs [here](https://opensource.appbase.io/reactive-manual/getting-started/rsstart.html).

 ## 7. Docs Manual

 The official docs for the library are at [https://opensource.appbase.io/reactive-manual](https://opensource.appbase.io/reactive-manual).

-The components are divided into two sections:
+The components are divided into three sections:
-* Generic UI components are at [https://opensource.appbase.io/reactive-manual/v1/components](https://opensource.appbase.io/reactive-manual/v1/components/).
+* Generic UI components are at [https://opensource.appbase.io/reactive-manual/basic-components/](https://opensource.appbase.io/reactive-manual/basic-components/textfield.html).
+* Search specific UI components are at [https://opensource.appbase.io/reactive-manual/search-components/](https://opensource.appbase.io/reactive-manual/search-components/categorysearch.html).
-* Map based UI components are at [https://opensource.appbase.io/reactive-manual/v1/map-components](https://opensource.appbase.io/reactive-manual/v1.0.0/map-components/).
+* Map based UI components are at [https://opensource.appbase.io/reactive-manual/map-components/](https://opensource.appbase.io/reactive-manual/map-components/geodistanceslider.html).
 * Each component's styles API is mentioned in a separate **CSS Styles API** section.
-See here for [SingleList](https://opensource.appbase.io/reactive-manual/v1/components/SingleList.html#-singlelist-css-styles-api).
+See here for [SingleList](https://opensource.appbase.io/reactive-manual/basic-components/singlelist.html#styles).
-* You can read more about the Styles API here - https://opensource.appbase.io/reactive-manual/v1/advanced/StyleGuide.html.
+* You can read more about the Styles API here - https://opensource.appbase.io/reactive-manual/advanced/styleguide.html.

 [⬆ Back to Top](#reactive-search)